spincaloritronics/spincaloritronics.github.io/index.md

 Urbana-Champaign ([2022](https://cem.osu.edu/2022-workshop-spin-caloritronics-xi/)),
 and Tsukuba ([2023](http://magmatelab.imr.tohoku.ac.jp/SpinCalori12-main.html)).

+All presentations will be by invitation only.
+We urge all researchers to participate in the workshop.
+However, due to constraints of the conference venue and other resources, we must restrict the number of attendees.
+If you wish to attend the workshop, please visit the [Application section](#application) below to submit your application.

 ## Scope

 Spin caloritronics encompasses the study of coupled spin, charge, and heat transport in condensed materials and devices.
 As a multidisciplinary field that intersects with spintronics, thermoelectrics, optics, mechanics, and information science, it explores the fascinating connections between these domains.